Refine Who You Are Looking For

 The median property value in Clark County was $250,000 in 2017, which is 1.15 times larger than the national average of $217,600.
 The value has increased since 2016, when it was $233,700.
 Given the property values and number of people per household, the percentage of those who own homes (54.2%) is lower than the national average (63.9%).
 Fortunately, the median household income is increasing.
 In 2017, the average was $57,189, which is up from 2016’s value of $54,384.

 The three largest industries in Clark County are Accommodation and Food Services, Retail Trade, and Health Care and Social Assitance, and the highest paying industry is within Utilities.
-To search for someone by their industry or occupation, utilize our yellow pages.

 According to 2010 census data, Clark County’s 7,891.43 square mile land area equates to 247.3 people per square mile.
 The county accounts for nearly three quarters of Nevada’s residents, making it one of the most centralized states in the United States.
 Clark County is coextensive with the Las Vegas MSA (Las Vegas-Henderson-Paradise) metropolitan statistical area.